koii-network/docs/develop/write-a-koii-task/task-development-kit-tdk/using-the-task-namespace/wallet-signatures.md

 );
 ```

-Another form of transaction is the `createAccount` transaction, this transaction generates a transaction instruction that creates a new account.
+Another example of transaction is the `createAccount` transaction which generates a transaction instruction that creates a new account.

-Example of signing a createAccount transaction:
+Example of signing a `createAccount` transaction:

 ```js
 const uploadAccount = new Keypair();